800,000+ customers

 Home Oldtimer insurance Transitional oldtimer insurance

-What you need to know about vintage car driving in winter- Oldtimer regulation
+What you need to know about oldtimer driving in winter- Oldtimer regulation

 It's almost December and that means that as a vintage car owner, you may be able to take advantage of the transitional arrangement.
 What exactly does this oldtimer regulation entail, does it affect oldtimer insurance and how can you take advantage of it?